 - Suicidal thoughts and behaviors

-No matter what the drug, treatment at a medical facility is always the safest choice, especially when co-occurring mental health disorders are an issue.
+No matter what the drug, treatment at a rehab medical facility in Philadelphia, is always the safest choice, especially when co-occurring mental health disorders are an issue.
 On rare occasions, withdrawal symptoms can lead to complications and serious health issues that require immediate medical attention.

 For this reason, it’s rarely recommended that patients attempt treatment at home when significant substance abuse issues are present.
-Instead, enrollment at an inpatient treatment program that provides 24-hour medical assistance if necessary, ongoing medical monitoring, and a therapeutic follow-up program is recommended.
+Instead, enrollment at an inpatient drug and alcohol treatment program in Philly that provides 24-hour medical assistance if necessary, ongoing medical monitoring, and a therapeutic follow-up program is recommended.